dedickinson/community/tutorials/deploy-dependency-track/index.md

 Uploading a BOM manually is not a long-term solution.
 Let's take a look at how a BOM can be directly uploaded to the API.

-In the frontend user interface, go to the "Administration" screen and select "Teams".
+In the frontend user interface, go to the "Administration" screen and select "Teams" from the "Access Management" section.
 You'll see a team named "Automation", click on this to view the team's configuration.

 ![The Teams listing screen](img/teams.png)